ShakeelRaja/Statistical_Errors/README.md

 From above, we can see that in statistical hypothesis testing, the more we try and avoid a Type I error (false positive), the more likely a Type II error (false negative) will occur.

 Researchers have found that an alpha level of 5% provides a good balance.
+[Here](https://shiny.rit.albany.edu/stat/betaprob/) is an excellent tool to visualize type 1 and two errors.